Skip to main content

 What may be safe and practical for one person may not be a good idea for another.

-After the discussion, your midwife or obstetrician will sign your birth plan.
-A copy will be put in your healthcare record.
-This is sometimes called your hospital file.
+Your midwife or obstetrician will sign your birth plan and put a copy in your hospital file.
+This is sometimes called your healthcare record.

 Hospital staff will aim to keep you informed and involved in your care during labour and birth.